tatumumi/tatumumi.github.io/essays/AI.md

 ## My Experience with AI

-When my instructor notified my class that the use of AI was allowed and even encouraged I was shocked and excited.
+When my instructor notified my class that the use of AI was allowed and even encouraged, I was shocked.
 Below I describe my experience using AI (Chat GPT) in the course ICS 314 (Software Engineering I).

 #### Experience WODs
 Given my experience WODs were only graded upon completion I did not find myself heavily relying on AI tools to complete them.
 Most of the time I would try to complete the WOD as best as I could once (using AI if needed), reference the instructional video, and then try again.
 For some experiences, however, I did find AI to be very useful to write simple bulk code.